Steps to apply for admission to Oregon State University Carlson College of Veterinary Medicine:

-- If you are selected for an interview, you will be notified approximately 3-4 weeks prior to the actual interview, which usually occurs in January.
+If you are selected for an interview, you will be notified approximately 3-4 weeks prior to the actual interview, which usually occurs in January.

-Oregon residents are required to be certified as in-state residents by September 1, 2016.
+Oregon residents are required to be certified as in-state residents by September 1, 2020.
 Any concerns regarding residency certification should be directed to the OSU Office of Admissions Residency Classification Officer.

-The approximately sixteen available non-resident positions include positions for students who are applying through the Western Interstate Commission for Higher Education (WICHE) contract from Arizona, Hawaii, Montana, Nevada, New Mexico, North Dakota,or Wyoming.
+The approximately thirty two available non-resident positions include positions for students who are applying through the Western Interstate Commission for Higher Education (WICHE) contract from Arizona, Hawaii, Montana, Nevada, New Mexico, North Dakota,or Wyoming.
 Under the terms of the WICHE Compact, select top-ranked certified students admitted from WICHE states are sponsored by their home state and pay resident tuition and fees.
 If you live in a WICHE state and would like to be considered for WICHE funding, you must apply to your home state for certification no later than October 15.

 You will be notified of your admission status between December-February

-- If you are not admitted and wish to be considered the following year, you will be required to submit new application materials including GRE scores.
+If you are not admitted and wish to be considered the following year, you will be required to submit new application materials including GRE scores.